You are about to leave an AbbVie Canada site, a Web site maintained by AbbVie Corporation.

 Reducing your baby’s risk of RSV infection

 RSV is a very common, highly contagious virus.
 But there are things you can do as a parent to help reduce your baby’s risk of being infected.
-For starters, you can practice basic techniques that have been shown to help reduce the transmission of all kinds of infections, including RSV.
+For starters, you can practise basic techniques that have been shown to help reduce the transmission of all kinds of infections, including RSV.

 Tips to help reduce the spread of viruses